ruifelixpereira/web-vm-start/README.md

 ## Setup Azure resources

 You can use the provided script `scripts\create-azure-env.sh`.
-Copy the file `sample.env` to a new file named `.env`, customize the values for your specific Azure scenario and run it:
+Copy the file `scripts\sample.env` to a new file named `scripts\.env`, customize the values for your specific Azure scenario and run it:

 ```bash
 cd scripts